Unkerpaulie/aclean/README.md

 `/`
 - main page
+- Enter (to go to clients, which is the main app)
+- Settings/admin (?) accordian
+  - Workers
+  - Supplies
+  - reports (to be implemented in the future)

+`/clients`
 - Add new client, client search, favorite clients list

-`/clients`
-- (same as root?)

 `/clients/new`
 - new client form